Crace

 Crace features high concentrations of family households, with a higher-than-average median household size

 Family households account for 77.3% of all households, including 44.8% couples with children, 24.8% couples without children, and 6.9% single parent families.
-Non-family households constitute the remaining 22.7%, with lone person households at 19.1% and group households making up 3.3% of the total.
+Non-family households make up the remaining 22.7%, consisting of 19.1% lone person households and 3.3% group households.
 The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households